Table of Contents

 Purchase CEMA transactions are overly complicated and require the negotiating skills and experience of a real estate lawyer knowledgeable about such transactions, along with a buyer’s broker who has done these kinds of deals before.

-The NYC mortgage recording tax is one of the largest closing costs most buyers will need to pay when purchasing property in New York City.
+Understanding the NYC Mortgage Recording Tax is crucial for prospective homebuyers and property investors, as it can significantly impact the overall cost of purchasing property in New York City.
+It is one of the largest closing costs most buyers will need to pay when purchasing property in New York City.
 It's also very difficult to avoid the mortgage recording tax in New York if you're financing your home.
 Outside of purchasing a co-op apartment or simply paying all cash and not getting a mortgage, it is pretty much impossible to avoid the NYC mortgage tax.

 There are times when you can try to reduce it with a CEMA mortgage, but generally speaking, the best way to offset your buyer closing costs is to work with a broker who will give you a buyer commission rebate.
 If you do this, you can expect to get 2% of your purchase price rebated to you, which will easily cover your NYC mortgage recording tax dues.